Decidability of Querying First-Order Theories via Countermodels of Finite Width: Co-Semidecidability via Width Restrictions

+Observe that $\mathfrak{L}$-friendliness implies $\mathfrak{L}'$-friendliness for every $\mathfrak{L}'\subseteq\mathfrak{L}$.
+Next, we will briefly review known width notions and corresponding friendliness results.
+A summary can be found in \Cref{tab:friendly} which also includes the notion of partitionwidth, which will be defined and thoroughly discussed in \Cref{sec:partitionwidth}.

-As an unsophisticated example, consider the \emph{expansion} function $\fcn{expansion}: \inst \mapsto |\adom{\inst}|$, mapping every countable instance to the size of its domain.
+{\bf Expansion (domain size).} As a very simple example, consider the \emph{expansion} function\footnote{The name is chosen for homogeneity, so it fits the pre-existing notion of \emph{finite expansion sets} discussed in \Cref{sec:finitewsets}.
+There is no relationship to the notion of expansion in graph theory.} $\fcn{expansion}: \inst \mapsto |\adom{\inst}|$, mapping every countable instance to the size of its domain.
 Clearly, the finite-$\fcn{expansion}$-model property is just the well-known finite model property.
 Moreover, $\fcn{expansion}$ is an SO-friendly width measure: there are only finitely many instances with $n$ elements (up to isomorphism) which can be computed and checked.
-A somewhat less trivial example is the popular notion of \emph{treewidth} \cite{ROBERTSON198449}.